timohuennebeck/timohuennebeck/README.md

 <img src="https://github.com/timohuennebeck/timohuennebeck/blob/main/minimalist-header.png" width="100%"/>

 I'm Timo Huennebeck (he/him).
-I'm a Front End Developer who was borned and raised in Cologne, GER - living in Melbourne, AUS.
+I'm a Front End Developer who was borned and raised in Cologne, GER - living in Melbourne, AUS! 🇦🇺

 I'm also an automation enthusiast and attempt to automate whatever possible.
-Whether it be using Google Home to turn on the lights the moment I get home, or using Zapier to connect Trello and LinkedIn to populate a new card with the users information whenever I get a new LinkedIn message! 👊
+Whether it be using Google Home to turn on the lights the moment I get home, or using Zapier to connect Trello and LinkedIn to populate a new card with the users information whenever I get a new LinkedIn message! 👨🏻‍💻